janson-git/SqlConditionsBuilder/README.md

 # SqlQueryBuilder

-*TODO:*
-- remove Registry and DB dependency from code.
-It used for escaping now.

 Only ConditionBuilder is ready now.
 Main idea of condition builder is 'condition bag is list of conditions, every condition bag - is condition too'.
 Every condition bag will be wrapped with parenthis in SQL.